The Ultimate Preventive Maintenance Guide: Nearly Everything You Need to Know

 The best tech tools are the ones that get used—often.

 At MaintainX, we’ve met a surprising number of maintenance directors who invested in fancy software, only to be disappointed a few months later.
-In every case, the manager purchased a CMMS solution that was too complicated for their team to use on a daily basis.
+In every case, the manager purchased a CMMS solution that was too complicated for their team to use daily.

 Their workers found the software confusing, inconvenient, and unattractive.
 Consequently, the burden of inputting fulfilled work orders fell on the manager’s plates.
 The result?
 An inaccurate PM record that defeated the purpose of ever having adopted a preventive maintenance philosophy.